It is the vision of the ministry of Hope Harbor to renew minds, restore relationships, and further the kingdom of God

 Winona Advisory Board Parker Advisory Board

-The Governing Board serves as the guardian of the vision, mission, core values and operations of Hope Harbor to represent the interests, concerns and needs of the those served by the organization.
+The Governing Board serves as the guardian of the vision, mission, core values and operations of Hope Harbor.
+This board represents the interests, concerns and needs of the those served by the organization.

-Each location has an Advisory Board with a primary role as guardians of the vision, mission, core values and local operations of that site and community served.
+Each location has a local Advisory Board, the guardians of the vision, mission, core values and local operations of that site and the community it serves.

-Board Members serve in a voluntary capacity, bringing personal gifts and talents from their backgrounds and professions to maximize the impact of Hope Harbor for God's Kingdom.
+Board Members serve in a voluntary capacity to bring their personal gifts and talents from their backgrounds and professions to maximize the impact of Hope Harbor.

 I was born and raised in small town MN, where my grandmother taught me a love for Jesus that I didn't fully understand but that I held onto dearly.
 After college, I had the education to do what I thought I should, the experience to show me I didn’t know what I wanted, and plenty of baggage that needed checking.
 Wise counsel recommended that I pray Proverbs 3:5-6 over my life - and direct my paths He did!
 I found healing I didn’t know I needed in a place I never expected to find it: my job at Hope Harbor.
 My husband and I married in 2011 and welcomed our daughter in 2016.
 She definitely gives me a whole new perspective on life and faith!
 God is so good to me all the time.
 I have been with Hope Harbor since 2007, and my job as Director of Operations is essentially to put out little fires and occasionally start some of my own.
 I get to laugh a lot, pray a lot, be creative and also I answer the phone.
 My Favorite Scripture: Revelation 12:11